To contribute to the

 That is.
 Check complete source of sokol implementation.

-gulp command finished successfully then you can run emulators tests.
+gulp command is finished successfully then you can run emulators tests.

-To do this run static web server to host
+To do this, run a static web server to host the

 dist directory.
 For example, with